 Without intervention, you may develop ulcers, or open wounds that don't heal after six or more weeks.
 From there, you are at risk for gangrene, or the death of your skin tissue.

-If you wish to reverse PAD symptoms, you will also need to address the underlying causes of the disease.
+If you wish to reverse your symptoms, you will also need to address the underlying causes of PAD.
 Try to get regular exercise, and get your cholesterol and blood pressure levels into a healthy range.
 (Either with lifestyle changes or medication.)
 Keep your diabetes under control, and quit smoking if you haven't already.
 In some cases, this will be enough to resolve your PAD symptoms and reduce your risk for heart attack or stroke.
 But in other cases, you will need to seek more permanent treatment options.

 At Texas Endovascular, our interventional radiologists in Houston and Dallas treat PAD with minimally invasive interventions using state-of-the-art equipment.
 As a result, you can find relief from peripheral arterial disease without having to stay overnight in the hospital.

-The treatment we recommend will depend on the severity of your disease when you come in for a consultation.
+The PAD treatment we recommend will depend on the severity of your disease when you come in for a consultation.
 Options include:

 Each one can be performed without open surgery, so you will likely be able to go home on the same day as your treatment.
 And, following your treatment, you should experience improved blood flow and reduced symptom burden.

 Ready to find relief from PAD?
 Earlier interventions are always ideal.
-Click here to request an appointmentClick here to request an appointmentClick here to request an appointment with our PAD specialists in Texas!
+Click here to request an appointment with our PAD specialists in Texas!

 2024 Texas Endovascular.
 All rights reserved.
 Website Design by Healthcare Success